NikitaSmirnov22/SPICED_PROJECTS_2022/README.md

 # SPICED_Projects_2022
-Dear stranger, here you are welcome to share, apply and review my work during the 3 months of Data Science Bootcamp at SPICED Academy!
+Dear visitor, here you are welcome to share, apply and review my work during the 3 months of Data Science Bootcamp at SPICED Academy!

+  My projects portfolio is as follows:

+  1.